-Report: There are toxic chemicals in over half of make up brands
+Report: There are toxic chemicals in more than half of makeup brands

 Have you ever noticed that women who slather on foundation day after day don’t look so great 30 years on?
 That’s one great reason to abstain from this Kardashian era of heavy contouring.
-Here’s another: the makeup itself is a toxic swamp.
-Yep, after decades of women asking for safe products, makeup is still a stew of worrisome ingredients.
+Here’s another: The makeup itself is a toxic swamp.
+Yep, after decades of women asking for safe products, cosmetics still contain a stew of worrisome ingredients.

 How do we know this?

-Researchers at the University of Notre Dame announced this week that they found substantial evidence of per- and polyfluoroalkyl substances (PFAS) in over half of popular cosmetic products, almost none were listed in ingredient labels.
+Researchers at the University of Notre Dame announced this week that they found substantial evidence of per- and polyfluoroalkyl substances (PFAS) in more than half of popular cosmetic products, even though almost none were listed on ingredient labels.
 PFAS are commonly added to increase water resistance and durability.

-Is anyone doing anything about this?
+Is anyone doing anything about it?

 Yes!
-Senators Susan Collins and Earl Blumenthal responded swiftly, today proposing a bill that would ban the entire class of chemicals.
-The bill comes after watching Europe, where specific PFAS have long been banned–and manufacturers simply substituted in other PFAS.
+Republican Senator Susan Collins of Maine and Democratic Senator Richard Blumenthal of Connecticut responded swiftly, today proposing a bill that would ban the entire class of chemicals.
+The bill comes after watching Europe, where specific PFAS have long been banned and manufacturers have responded by simply substituting in other PFAS.

 What’s that sound I hear?